W79 Artillery-Fired Atomic Projectile

 Both models were 8 in in diameter, 44 in long and weighed 200 lb.
 The W79 was developed by Lawrence Livermore National Laboratory, starting in 1975.
 Production of the different mods took place from July 1981 through August 1986.
 A total of 550 warheads (325 Mod 0s, 225 Mod 1s) were produced.
 All units were retired from active service by the end of 1992 with the last shell dismantled at the Pantex Plant in Texas in August 2002.

 History

 The weapon received Phase 3 authorisation in January 1975 and cleared a critical budget review before the Joint Committee on Atomic Energy in April 1975.

 First production unit was in July 1981.
 Quantity production on the standard (non-ERW) W79-1 version of the weapon began in September 1981 and continued until the summer of 1984.
 Production of the ERW W79-0 version began in 1984 and continued until August 1986.

-During development, some part of the weapon was deemed too impractical to manufacture and a significant design revision was undertaken.
+During development, an unnamed part of the weapon was deemed too impractical to manufacture and a significant design revision was undertaken.
 This design changed the physics behaviour of the weapon and a new nuclear test was required to certify the new design.

 In early 1988, a new 3-dimensional computer simulation suggested that the weapon was not one-point safe under certain conditions.
 Nuclear testing carried out in December 1988 and February 1989 confirmed these findings.